sord0250/Python-Automation/README.md

 These examples are just the tip of the iceberg.
 There are so many possibilities!

 Tired of writing a weekly update email to your boss?
-You can make a script for that!
 Tired of downloading certain files every day when you get to work?
-You can write a script for that too!
+You can write a script for both!
 If you're in the cybersecurity field, you can write a script that scans logs for failed login attempts.
 In IT operations, you can have a script rename 1000 files all at once!
 If you do data analysis, you can automatically take data from a csv file or database and create a chart.